KryptikApp/kryptikwebapp/developerDocs/signSolTransaction.md

 tags: ["Solana"]
 ---

 A Solana transaction includes instructions that update the state of the Solana blockchain.
 Each Solana transaction is serialized and signed as a buffer before being submitted to a node.
+Solana transactions are signed using the ed25519 signature scheme.

 ### Transaction Example